Ravnur-Inc/ams-api-replacement-demo-app/sdk-azure-resource-manager-demo/Readme.md

 6. The output of the program will look like this:
 ![image](https://github.com/Ravnur-Inc/ams-migration-demo/assets/73594896/b60d6263-3571-43d1-8d53-ffc23212309d)

-8. Grab streaming URL and play in player: https://hlsjs.video-dev.org/demo/ - for HLS https://reference.dashif.org/dash.js/latest/samples/dash-if-reference-player/index.html - for DASH<br>
+8. Grab a streaming URL and test the playback a in player: https://hlsjs.video-dev.org/demo/ - for HLS https://reference.dashif.org/dash.js/latest/samples/dash-if-reference-player/index.html - for DASH<br>

-NOTE!
-At the moment it doesn't work for Azure Media Player
+> [!NOTE]
+> The RMS streaming URLs will not work with the Azure Media Player.
+It too is being retired, and we can't say we're sad to see it go.
+You will need to replace the AMP with a new player, and you should ideally test the streaming locator with your player of choice.

 10. To ensure that it works with your existing AMS account, run the following command:
 ```